joannaczarnocka/django_hello/README.md

 ## Local

-To see the app running locally, change to directory dingo and run:
+To see the app running locally, change to directory dingo  containing file manage.py and run:

 ```sh
 python manage.py runserver